mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap6/README.txt

 #open browser. localhost:3000
 ----------------------------------

-Sidenote:a full reload is very expernsive in terms of speed.
+Sidenote:a full reload is very expensive in terms of speed.
 It forces the web browser to completely reload and rerender and repaint the entire page. webpack-dev could allow us to update without full page reload.
 It's bundling up our code and then it's injecting that latest code into the browsers memory